-After a career as a published illustrator and cartoonist, Maggie Ling swapped dip pen for iMac to work with words alone.
-Since then, her prose fiction has been listed in numerous international short story competitions, including a shortlisting for the Bridport Prize and publication in Unthology 1 (Unthank Books 2010), Something Was There… : Asham Award-Winning Ghost Stories (Virago 2011), and Unthology 5 (Unthank Books 2014).
-Her story ‘Let Her Go’ was Seren Books Short Story of the Month (Seren Books: October 2017).
-A collection of her short fiction will be published later this year.
+Previously published as an illustrator and cartoonist, Maggie Ling swapped dip pen for iMac to concentrate on words alone.
+Her prose fiction has since been placed in numerous international competitions, including a shortlisting for the Bridport Prize, published in Unthology 1 (Unthank Books 2010), the Asham Award-winning Something Was There (Virago 2011) and Unthology 5 (Unthank 2014).
+Appetites: stories of love, sex and death, her debut collection, was published in 2019.
+Readings, linked to memoir, from eight of the nineteen stories can be heard in her podcast series On the Shelf: the oxymoronic life of an under-published writer.
 She lives in Norwich, a UNESCO city of literature.

 Q: If you could travel back in time, which of the great writers would you like to meet and why?

 A: No particular writer is at the forefront of my mind.
 Though when forced to come up with my fantasy dinner party guests recently, I chose Tom Payne, Bruce Springsteen and Mary Wollstonecraft.
 So Mary it must be, with thanks for all she did in her radical but too short life.

 Q: What superpower would you like to have and why?

 A: I’ve never been attracted to power, super or otherwise.
 On the other hand… if I had it within my power to neutralise the power-hungry leaders of the superpowers and emirates of this world and magically turn them into peace-loving egalitarians, then I’d be tempted to use it!